nicfheorais/study-request-app-server/README.md

         ```

+        _Note: above, in package.json, if required, can later add script shortcuts for any db scripts to create, populate and drop tables._

-        Note: previously we used to set "start" to use app.js, not bin/www.js.
-That was because in the earlier lectures, we had the app.listen() code in app.js along with the router code all in one file.
-Now we've progressed, and we've separated the app.listen code out into the www.js file
+        _Note: previously we used to set "start" to use app.js, not bin/www.js.
+That was because, when we started, we had the app.listen() code inside app.js along with the router code all in one file.
+Now we've progressed, we've separated the app.listen code out into the www.js file_

 ---